matwilso/matwilso.github.io/_posts/gpt-sim.md

 optimization pressure on the neural networks to accurately predict the future (next word).
 Evolution turned out in the specific case of homo sapiens to squeeze human-level intelligence out of this by chance, over billions of years.
-I see no obvious, irreparable reason that these AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and development + training time (much less than billions of years).
+I see no obvious reason that these specific types of AI training processes can't do something equally impressive using a different objective and pressure, given enough effort and development + training time (much less than billions of years).
 And it seems more straight-to-the-point in the AI training case;
 predicting the future probably puts a more direct pressure on intelligence capabilities.
 Plus, AI training benefits by bootstrapping from human artefacts and ingenuity.

 These types of arguments have been floating around for awhile.
-But I think we are starting to see *exactly* how these things could work.
+But I think we are starting to see a much more concrete picture than before, of how *exactly* powerful AI might be built.

-A much more concrete picture than before.
+...

 So, as we keep improving these systems, where do the capabilities stop?
 Before the model starts probing deeper into human motivations?